mojaloop/integration-toolkit/itk-minimal/test/loadtest/README.md

 Note that the default username for logging on to the MifosX portal is "mifos" and the default password is "password".

 ## 3. Installing ITK Components on Host 2

+1. Open a terminal session to Host 2.

 ### Install ITK Configurator Utility